digital-work-lab/digital-work-lecture/slides/08-open-source.md

 # Learning objectives

-- Describe the key **open-source concepts** in projects and organizational work
+- Describe the key **open-source concepts** in the context of organizational work
 - Learn how to **use the collaboration features of Git**, including forks, pull requests, merges, and issues
 - Familiarize with the **key elements of open-source project documentation**